pyokosmeme/kira7/docs/config-examples.md

 2. **External config file**: Use `config_path` to load agent configuration from a separate file
 3. **Inline configuration**: Define the agent configuration directly in the group member section

-See `pattern.example.toml` for examples of all three methods.
+See `kira7.example.toml` for examples of all three methods.